-Woman killed, man wounded in Maple Shade apartment shooting
+Woman killed, man wounded in New Jersey apartment shooting

 MAPLE SHADE, N.J.
 (AP) - Authorities on Monday were investigating a shooting that left a New Jersey woman dead and a Philadelphia man wounded in an apartment building.

-Police responded to a report of a shooting at The Arbors apartment complex on Sunday afternoon, Burlington County Prosecutor Scott Coffina and Maple Shade Police Chief Christopher Fletcher said in a news release..
+Police responded to a report of a shooting at The Arbors apartment complex on Sunday afternoon, Burlington County Prosecutor Scott Coffina and Maple Shade Police Chief Christopher Fletcher said in a news release.

 Officers found Kayla Winkler, 22, and Ramek Bass, 24, with gunshot wounds outside Winkler’s apartment.